What We Do

 Numbers Speak

 Every year we work to increase the support for each child, aiming for our students to excel in Zambian society.
-In 2021 we were able to achieve more students than ever excelling to the next grade and more meals provided, including parcels during COVID closures.

 Students Enrolled